 Bigger and Better (and more Frugal)

-As of 2011/09 my partner's 13" Sony Trinitron CRT TV must be about 20 years old; still working but she'd like a new one and I'd like the opportunity to trim some of its power consumption, about 0.5kWh per day typically, or about 70W including the small separate SCART/UHF converter for the DVD player.
+As of 2011/09 my partner's 13" Sony Trinitron CRT TV was about 20 years old; still working, but she wanted a new one and I'd take the opportunity to trim some of its power consumption, about 0.5kWh per day typically, or about 70W including the small separate SCART/UHF converter for the DVD player.
 A good low-power TV would be a greener choice than just going for the first TV with a pretty bezel that we see!